AristelaMarku/user-api/README.md

 A simple NestJS + TypeORM + PostgreSQL project that provides a REST API for managing users.

-This project was built as a take-home assignment to demonstrate clean architecture, TypeScript best practices, Swagger documentation, and testing with Jest.
+This project was built with TypeScript, Swagger documentation, and testing with Jest.

 Features